×

 6. Driving Over Potholes

 We’ve all hit a pesky pothole or two, hearts sinking with worry about our poor tires.
-Though they’re not easily avoided, they’re definitely a well-known hazard to keep an eye out for.
-Potholes wreak havoc on our tires and suspension, so stay away when you spot them.
+While they aren't easily avoided, they’re definitely a well-known hazard to keep an eye out for.
+Potholes wreak havoc on our tires and suspension, so if you can, try to veer out of the way.

 7. Aggressive Driving